microsoft/code-push-server/README.md

+# Archiving this repository

+Visual Studio App Center was retired on March 31, 2025, except for its Analytics and Diagnostics features.
+You can learn more about the retirement and the Analytics and Diagnostics extension [here](https://aka.ms/appcenter/retire).
+CodePush, along with other App Center features, was also retired on March 31, 2025.
+Consequently, we are archiving this repository.

+---

-# Visual Studio App Center CodePush Standalone Version
+## Visual Studio App Center CodePush Standalone Version

 [CodePush](https://learn.microsoft.com/en-us/appcenter/distribution/codepush/) is an App Center feature that enables React Native developers to deploy mobile app updates directly to their users’ devices.
 It consists of two parts: CodePush Server where developers can publish app updates to (e.g. JS, HTML, CSS or image changes), and [CodePush React Native Client SDK](https://github.com/Microsoft/react-native-code-push) that enables querying for updates from within an app.